Suncoast Cares about the Environment

-- Purchased more than 6,328 square yards of recycled carpet, resulting in the retirement of 86 tons of verified greenhouse gas emissions reduction credits, which are associated with the entire lifecycle (from raw material extraction through end of life) for the carpet.
-This offsets 172,461 pounds of greenhouse gas (GHG) emissions and eight households worth of electricity use annually and is the equivalent to 8,859 gallons of gasoline and 15 passenger cars not driven for one year.
+Our carpet purchase resulted in the retirement of 27 tons of verified greenhouse gas emissions reduction credits, which are associated with the entire lifecycle (from raw material extraction through end of life) for the carpet.
+This is the CO2 emissions equivalent to 2,780 gallons of gasoline and 54,464 lbs. of greenhouse gas (GHG) emissions.

 Arbor Day Foundation